-Primary pedestrian access to the Nawn Factory site should be on Washington Street.
+Primary pedestrian access to the Building should be on Washington Street.

-- Proposers should work with adjacent owners and developers to create a network of pedestrian/bike through-block connections for Washington Street, Melnea Cass Boulevard, Harrison Avenue, and Eustis Street. - 2.
-Proposers should develop access to the Eliot Burying Ground in consultation with the Boston Landmark Commission and Massachusetts Historical Commission. - 3.
-Design of pedestrian paths should respond to the park design of the Preservation/Conservation area located at the northwest corner of P- 8 as well as pedestrian and bike accommodation improvements that are currently

-- undertaken by the Boston Transportation Department and the Public Works Department for the Dudley Square area. - 4.
-Vehicular and service access should be from Harrison Avenue, which will require a coordinated vehicular circulation with P-8 development. - 5.
-Proposals must develop adequate but not excessive parking strategies for new employees, and/or customers and visitors to prevent on-site parking and overburdening street parking used by area residents. - 6.
+- 1. Proposers should work with adjacent owners and developers to create a network of pedestrian/bike through-block connections for Washington Street, Melnea Cass Boulevard, Harrison Avenue, and Eustis Street. - 2.
+Proposers should develop access from the Nawn property to the Eliot Burying Ground in consultation with the Boston Landmark Commission and Massachusetts Historical Commission. - 3.
+Design of pedestrian paths should respond to the design of the mandated park to be constructed at the northwest corner of the Parcel 8 site, as well as pedestrian and bike accommodation improvements that are currently undertaken by the Boston Transportation Department and the Public Works Department for the Dudley Square area. - 4.
+Service access should be from Harrison Avenue, which will require a coordinated vehicular circulation with the Parcel 8 anticipated development. - 5.
+On-site parking is prohibited, and therefore proposals must develop a parking strategy for new employees, and/or customers and visitors in coordination with the Parcel 8 developer and/or other adjacent property owners. - 6.
 Safety, views and ease of navigation must be considered in the site design.
 Night safety is a particular concern of neighborhood residents, so exterior lighting must be carefully designed not to conflict with the architectural and historical significance of the site and create well-lit open spaces without any dark pocket in landscape and streetscapes.